UNDER ATTACK: ICWA AWAITS SUPREME COURT DECISION

-Passed in 1978, the Indian Child Welfare Act (ICWA) protects American Indian and Alaska Native kids in child welfare proceedings by keeping them in the care of their extended family or Tribes whenever possible.
+On June 15, 2023, the Supreme Court voted 7-2 in favor of upholding the Indian Child Welfare Act (ICWA), a 45-year-old law that protects American Indian and Alaska Native kids in child welfare proceedings by keeping them in the care of their extended family or Tribes whenever possible.

 In Haaland v.
-Brackeen, a group of white adoptive parents, backed by a powerful law firm and right-wing groups with ties to Big Oil, want the Supreme Court to dismantle ICWA.
-If successful, the challenge will endanger the health and well-being of Native children, along with Tribal sovereignty as a whole.
+Brackeen, SCOTUS ruled against a group of white adoptive parents, backed by a powerful law firm and right-wing groups with ties to Big Oil, who aimed to dismantle ICWA.
+This is a historic win for Native children, Native communities and Tribes’ right to self govern.

 Credit: Gregg Deal